President (November 2020-2022)

 Julie Torres is an Assistant Professor of Women’s and Ethnic Studies and the Latina/o/x Studies Certificate Coordinator at the University of Colorado Colorado Springs.
 She earned a Ph.D. in Anthropology at the University of Illinois at Urbana-Champaign and an M.A. in Anthropology and Education from Teachers College, Columbia University.
 Her research and teaching focuses on issues related to Latinx studies, diaspora, feminism, social activism, transnationalism, and race.
 She has published in academic venues, such as Anthropology News, CENTRO Journal for the Center for Puerto Rican Studies, and Meridians: Feminism, Race, Transnationalism (forthcoming).
 She is currently working on a book manuscript titled, In Times of Crisis: Puerto Rican Activism, Gender, and Belonging in Orlando, which ethnographically examines Puerto Rican women’s activism in Orlando, Florida in light of contemporary crises.
 In 2021, the dissertation on which the book is based was awarded the Virginia Sanchez-Korrol PRSA Dissertation Award.

 Lisa Moore Cuéllar (she/her/ella) is a Colombian-Floridian scholar who graduated in 2020 from the University of Chicago with a Master’s degree concentrated in Anthropology and Gender & Sexuality Studies.
 Her Master’s thesis, Mujeres Latinas en Acción: Anti-Oppressive Practice through Panethnic Matching- which won the 2020 ALLA Graduate Student Paper Award, focused on how the domestic violence workers at MLEA simultaneously mobilize latinidad to build community and navigate their intersectional differences to build coalition while serving their mainly 1st generation Latin American immigrant survivor program participants.
-This ethnographic study with 9 months of field work as an intake worker is the beginning of a long-term project detailing the nuanced ways panethnicity is mobilized to break cycles of oppression on all levels, interpersonal and structural, through consciousness raising.
-Lisa is currently providing High School Equivalency in Spanish preparation courses to the Latine community of rural western North Carolina while preparing to apply for a PhD in medical/ psychological anthropology.
-She aspires to focus her dissertation on farmworker women, their holistic mental health, the social services they access, their relationships with any practitioners in their lives, and their involvement in the farmworker rights movement.
+This ethnographic study with 9 months of field work as an intake worker is the beginning of a long-term project detailing the nuanced ways panethnicity and other similar experiences are mobilized to break cycles of oppression on all levels, interpersonal and structural, through consciousness raising.
+Lisa took some time off from academia to provide High School Equivalency in Spanish preparation courses to the Latine community of rural western North Carolina and study Loyola’s Online Bilingual MSW while preparing to apply for a PhD in medical/ psychological anthropology.
+She aspires to focus her dissertation on the mutual healing found in many movements.

 Vanessa Castañeda earned her Ph.D. in Latin American Studies from Tulane University and is currently the Guarini Dean’s Postdoctoral Fellow in Afro-Latinx and/or Afro-Latin American Studies.
 Her research centers on the baianas de acarajé, predominantly older, working-class Black women who are street vendors in Salvador, Brazil, that sell typical regional foods with culinary origins in West Africa.
 They also have come to exist as central icons of the African heritage tourism and cultural figures of regional and national Brazilian identity.
 Using interdisciplinary methodologies, including archival research and eighteen months of community-based ethnographic fieldwork with the Association of Baianas (ABAM), Vanessa’s work reconceptualizes the baianas as political agents of Black feminism for self and collective liberation.
 She shows how the women have mastered navigating their mobility in accessing multiple spaces of power, both figuratively and spatially.
 As a first-generation student herself, Vanessa is committed to diversity, inclusion, and institutional equity.
 At Tulane University, she was the graduate assistant for the Office of Multicultural Affairs and Gender & Sexual Diversity for three years and in 2016, she founded the Undocumented Student Support Committee.